+ REMEMBRANCE +

 Caroll Quigley, PhD, dynamic GU History Professor

-Gerome Gerry Ragni -Army friend with the Cole sisters - co-author of HAIR
+Gerome Gerry Ragni - Army friend with the Cole sisters - co-author HAIR

-Gil Rathbun, CU - CUA actor at St. Michael's Playhouse, Winooski, Vermont
+Gil Rathbun - CUA actor at St. Michael's Playhouse, Winooski, Vermont

-Anna Rose Reagan, LV - My very patient and lovely piano teacher
+Anna Rose Reagan - My very patient and lovely Leavenworth piano teacher; fell off bench

 Mike Reagan, LV - Anna Rose's father, a druggist